skip to main content

 Can you use your own Wi-Fi router with Google Fiber?

-Google Fiber’s 2, 5, and 8 Gig plans come with a router.
-But you can use your own third-party Wi-Fi router with Google Fiber, as long as it’s able to handle 1,000 Mbps of incoming speed from the ONT Ethernet converter.
+GFiber's 2, 5, and 8 Gig plans come with a router.
+But you can use your own third-party Wi-Fi router with GFiber, as long as it’s able to handle 1,000 Mbps of incoming speed from the ONT Ethernet converter.
+CableTV.com has some wireless routers recommendations (including Google Wifi), all of which meet the speed requirements of GFiber.

 Is Google Fiber still a thing?